Typing in Yiddish on a Mac

 Please click here for a list of external resources based on Yiddish Klal.

-Step 4: Drag Yiddish Klal.bundle from your Downloads folder into your Keyboard Layouts folder.
-You will probably need to enter your computer’s password to authenticate.
-Before continuing on to the next step, I suggest restarting your computer.
+Step 4: Drag Yiddish Klal.bundle (or Yiddish Klal Ligatur.bundle) from the installer window into the opened Keyboard Layouts folder.
+You will need to enter your computer’s password to authenticate.
+Before continuing to the next step, I suggest restarting your computer.

 Step 5: Click the Apple logo () in the upper-left corner of your screen.
 Then System Settings (or System Preferences).
 Now, open up Keyboard and then select Input Sources.
 On the left side of the screen, click the + sign to add a language.
 You should see Yiddish on the list.
 There, click Yiddish Klal (with its small komets-alef אָ logo) and Add it to your system.
 (If Yiddish Klal does not appear, you may need to restart your computer and try this step again.)